 The Emilia Romagna province in Northern Italy has a major contribution towards education in the early childhood years.
 The town revolutionized education in the age group of under 6-years in a dramatic way.
 The community set up schools and the schools are said to be among the best in the world.
 The schools were initiated as a parent initiative.

-Post World War 2, parents came together and founded the first preschool to combat the gap in early education and then there was no looking back.
+After World War 2, parents came together and founded the first preschool to combat the gap in early education.
+There was no looking back.

 What is the Reggio Emilia method and Why is it Pertinent in Modern Classrooms?

-The Reggio Emilia approach has its basis on the belief that even small children should be treated with respect and schools should function with active participation from the parents.
+The Reggio Emilia approach has its basis in the belief that schools should treat even small children with respect.
+Schools should function with active participation from the parents.
 The movement began with the precious inputs of the renowned educationist Loris Mataguzzi.
-The result was a superlative approach that resonates with the modern educators too.
+The result was a superlative approach.
+The approach also finds takers with modern educators.

 The process stresses on responsiveness and openness towards new ideas on the foundation of all education.
 The system does away with the rigidity of curriculum in the primary level and infuses the education delivery system with the need to be on the path of stimulation in-depth research projects as the base of learning.
 The fundamental core of the Reggio Emilia approach is research-based learning.

-1991 heralded international recognition for this approach to preschooling methods when Newsweek reported the method to be one of the best ways to initiate schooling in early childhood.
+In 1991, the Reggio Emilia approach received recognition for this approach to preschooling methods.
+Newsweek reported the method to be one of the best ways to initiate schooling in early childhood.
 Educators took due note and the process gained popularity.
 The hundred languages of children exhibits were a part of this campaign and the Reggio Emilia approach was introduced to the modern early learning programs across the world.

 The Hundred Languages of Children